 - The Accounting Clerk Certificate, which emphasizes development of basic accounting, spreadsheet, word processing and ten-key skills.

-Of course, if a regular classroom environment isn’t your thing – for whatever reason – you can also take Accounting classes online through Dallas Colleges Online, which offers all three of the above awards.
+Of course, if a regular classroom environment isn’t your thing – for whatever reason – you can also take Accounting classes online, which offers all three of the above awards.
 Online classes can be a great way to earn credits from any location with an internet connection.

 How Many Accounting Classes Are Needed for a CPA?